GiaDDoan/active-directory-home-lab/README.md

 ### Skills Learned

-[Bullet Points - Remove this afterwards]
+- Gained hands-on experience with Active Directory configuration and administration.
+- Enhanced proficiency in setting up and managing a lab environment using virtual machines.
+- Improved skills in using Splunk for log ingestion, analysis, and monitoring.
+- Developed the ability to detect and analyze telemetry from simulated cyber-attacks.

-- Advanced understanding of SIEM concepts and practical application.
+- Strengthened understanding of brute-force attack methods and their detection.
-- Proficiency in analyzing and interpreting network logs.
+- Acquired knowledge in deploying and utilizing Sysmon for detailed event logging.
-- Ability to generate and recognize attack signatures and patterns.
-- Enhanced knowledge of network protocols and security vulnerabilities.
-- Development of critical thinking and problem-solving skills in cybersecurity.
+- Fostered critical thinking and problem-solving abilities in a cybersecurity context.

 ### Tools Used
-[Bullet Points - Remove this afterwards]

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
+- VirtualBox for creating and managing virtual environments.
+- Windows Server 2022 and Windows 10 for Active Directory setup and domain management.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- Kali Linux for conducting penetration testing and generating attack scenarios.
+- Splunk as the SIEM tool for log analysis and telemetry monitoring.
+- Atomic Red Team for creating realistic attack simulations and telemetry generation.
+- Sysmon for advanced event logging and system monitoring.

 ## Steps
 drag & drop screenshots here or use imgur and reference them using imgsrc